 What temperature should pork chops be cooked to?

-Pork chops are done when they reach 145 degrees.
-Use a meat thermometer for best results.
+Pork chops are done when they reach an internal temperature of 145 degrees.
+Use an instant read thermometer for best results.

 Baked Breaded Pork Chops

 - 6 bone-in pork chops about ½ inch thick

 - 2 large eggs

 - 2 teaspoons dried minced onions